Alto del Carmen

 Alto del Carmen is a Chilean commune and village in Huasco Province, Atacama Region.
 The commune spans an area of 5938.7 sqkm.
 The commune has two sub-sectors; Valle del Tránsito in the northeast and Valle del Carmen in the southwest.
 The former valley has a high concentration of indigenous Diaguitas and while in the latter ancestry tied to Spanish settlers is common.

 The commune has an economy based on agriculture, in particular grapes for pisco and pajarete, and mining.
 The indigenous lineage organization Huascoaltinos represents farming interests in Valle del Tránsito.
 The now inactive gold mine of Pascua Lama lies in the southeastern edge of commune.
-The gold-mining project of El Alto remains as of April 2025 active in the northeastern part of the commune.
-The discovery of valuable black marble in the commune was announced on December 2024.
+The gold-mining project of El Alto remains as of January 2026 active in the northeastern part of the commune.
+The discovery of valuable black marble in the commune was announced in December 2024.

 Geography, climate and geology

 Birth of Huasco River at the confluence of Del Tránsito River (left) and Del Carmen River (right).

 Geographically the commune lies in the natural region of Norte Chico and the Transverse Valleys of Chile.

 The climate is the lower parts of commune is one of a marginal desert and at higher elevations it is one of high-altitude marginal desert.
 Most soils in the commune are thin, and stony aridisols.
 In the valley floor soils tend to be less stony.
 Much of the geology of the commune is made up of metamorphic and plutonic rock of Triassic or Paleozoic age.
 There are also parts where sedimentary rocks of Jurassic age are exposed.
 Large inverse geological faults and associated folds exists in the commune.